echatelet/ipython-js/README.rst

 ============

 To make the management of dependencies easy, Vagrant is used.
-Please install the latest version of Vagrant and VirtualBox.
+Please install the latest version of Vagrant and VirtualBox. *These are the only dependencies that you have to fetch since all of the other - quite complex - dependencies will be fetched and built within your vagrant box.* Nothing will be installed on your machine.

 ========
 Building